Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 # Crime-clusion
 Our crime crawl through San Francisco uncovers a city where criminal activity peaks during prime nightlife hours.
 Robbery, Assault, and Weapon Law incidents aren’t just happening — they’re happening together, and they’re happening on a schedule.
 Late-night weekend hours, especially from Friday evening into early Sunday morning, emerge as a prime time for trouble, aligning with the city’s nightlife rhythm.
 The correlation between these crime types suggests they share more than just the streets — they share timing and perhaps even causes, making it reasonable to analyze them as a collective group.
-And when it comes to location, the Mission and Southern districts steal the spotlight, consistently showing higher arrest counts during these high-risk hours.
+And when it comes to location, the Mission and Southern districts steal the spotlight, consistently showing higher arrest reports.
 So, if you're planning a late-night stroll through San Francisco, you might want to keep an eye on the clock — and maybe steer clear of certain neighborhoods once the weekend lights go down.